Over $25.5 MILLION INVESTED

-In 2023, the Naples Children & Education Foundation made a tremendous investment in future generations which included grants totaling $6.8 million to 60 local nonprofit organizations that improve the physical, emotional and educational lives of children, and $11.6 million toward NCEF’s Blueprint partners within four strategic initiatives that fill fundamental gaps in children’s services (Early Learning, Healthcare, Hunger and Out-of-School Time).
-Funding for future grants and initiatives equaled $7.1 million rounding out the grand total to over $25.5 million invested in the future of Collier County to improve the lives of underprivileged and at-risk children.
+In 2024, the Naples Children & Education Foundation made a tremendous investment in future generations which included traditional grants totaling to over $6.6 million to over 30 local nonprofit organizations that improve the physical, emotional and educational lives of children, and $19.4 million toward NCEF’s Blueprint partners within seven strategic initiatives that fill fundamental gaps in children’s services (Early Learning, Healthcare, Hunger, Mental Health, Oral Health, Out-of-School Time and Vision).
+Funding for future grants and initiatives equaled $7.2 million rounding out the grand total to a record $33.2 million invested in the future of Collier County to improve the lives of underprivileged and at-risk children.

 NCEF supports organizations and programs across four service categories, each contributing to the well-being of the whole child.